zpyuan6/tutorial/README.md

 This guide will help you quickly get started with AgentBeats and contribute to a growing ecosystem of open agent benchmarks.

 ## Core Concepts

 **Green agents** orchestrate and manage evaluations of one or more purple agents by providing an evaluation harness.
+- In GAIA: The green agent loads datasets, sends queries, scores responses, and generates results
-A green agent may implement a single-player benchmark or a multi-player game where agents compete or collaborate.
-It sets the rules of the game, hosts the match and decides results.
+- A green agent may implement a single-player benchmark or a multi-player game where agents compete or collaborate
+- It sets the rules, hosts the match, and decides results

 **Purple agents** are the participants being evaluated.
+They possess certain skills that green agents assess.
+- In GAIA: The purple agent is the assistant being evaluated on QA, visual QA, and search tasks
+- They demonstrate capabilities like reasoning, tool-use, and multimodal understanding
-They possess certain skills (e.g. computer use) that green agents evaluate.
-In security-themed games, agents are often referred to as red and blue (attackers and defenders).
+- In security-themed games, agents are referred to as red and blue (attackers and defenders)

 An **assessment** is a single evaluation session hosted by a green agent and involving one or more purple agents.
 Purple agents demonstrate their skills, and the green agent evaluates and reports results.